 Eligibility

-This feature continues to be built out and refined.
-In this first iteration, the conditions below need to be met in order to utilize Autopay:
+The below conditions below need to be met in order to utilize Autopay:

 Bidder Impact

-When invoices are sent to eligible winning bidders, the will see a notification at the top of their invoice stating that they will be automatically charged, along with the timeframe (ex.
+When invoices are sent to eligible winning bidders, they will see a notification at the top of their invoice stating that they will be automatically charged, along with the timeframe (ex.
 24 hours) and the last 4 digits of the credit card to be charged.

 If the bidder wishes to use a different method of payment, they will need to pay their invoice manually.